 Sitting outside at Farmstead at Long Meadow Ranch

 Situated in the middle of a vineyard in St. Helena, the rustic-chic setting at Farmstead at Long Meadow Ranch could make you think you’re somewhere in Italy or the south of France.
 Enjoy the sunset in a casual, outdoor farm ambience with a glass of Napa Valley’s choicest wines.
 An added plus is the towering, beautifully renovated nursery barn from the 1870s as a backdrop.

 With sprawling acreage and mountain views, a seat on the patio at Brix Restaurant & Gardens in Yountville offers some of the best views in Napa Valley.
 As the sun goes down, stroll the picturesque grounds with a glass of wine or a cocktail and explore the carefully tended flower and vegetable gardens as well as the citrus orchard – all of which are used as ingredients in the meals.

 Exploring the Grape Crusher statue at the south end of Napa

 Watch the sun go down against the backdrop of Napa Valley’s iconic winemaking landmark.
 The historic 16-foot-tall bronze sculpture sits on a hill with stunning 360-degree views of the countryside.
-To get there, take a picturesque hike through the vineyard coming from Vista Collina Resort at The Meritage, or there's a parking lot and short trail leading to the statue.
+To get there, take a picturesque hike through the vineyard coming from Grand Reserve at The Meritage Resort, or there's a parking lot and short trail leading to the statue.